 For the past year and a half my husband has been travelling out of the country a lot for work.
 The kids and I have tried to join him on many of these trips staying in hotels and with new friends.
 No matter how crazy his work schedule gets, we’ve always tried to make “staying together as a family” a priority.
 With the year ahead bringing even more travelling, my husband decided it was time to get a condo close to where he works.
 In order to make this new home affordable I knew my budget for furnishings and decor would be limited!
 I knew this would be the perfect project to incorporate some of the tips I’ve learned.
 Many of these tips have saved me HUNDREDS of dollars!

 Here are my top 5 “Decorating for Cheap” Tips!

 Tip #1- Research your style.

 Before I start decorating/renovating a room I look at decorating magazines, on pinterest and in my favourite store catalogues to start figuring out the “look and feel” I want from the space.
-I don’t necessarily commit to any exact pieces of furniture or decor, (although sometimes I find something I want to dupicate exactly!)
+For example, I keep a close eye on these best outdoor daybeds to see when they’re restocked so I can get my hands on one.
+I don’t necessarily commit to any exact pieces of furniture (be it an outdoor heater) or decor, (although sometimes I find something I want to dupicate exactly!)
 I just choose a general “feel” I am aiming to achieve in the space.

 Doing this really helps me stay on track when I am choosing furniture, paint and pieces to fill the room.
 I can ask myself “does this go with the feel I am trying to achieve for the room?”
 This helps me to make more clear decisions with the pieces I choose.